 Wires and cables can get out of hand really fast, which is why you need to keep control of this aspect.
 You can use clips to keep the wires that extend from your television to the different electronic devices in place.
 You should also make sure that the wires leading to your sound system are both organized and contained.
-Using zip ties or sleeves is another great way to colour code so that you can easily monitor the cables and the devices they lead to.
+Using zip ties or sleeves is another great way to color code so that you can easily monitor the cables and the devices they lead to.

 Use surge protectors

 Safety is extremely important, so make sure that every one of your devices is plugged into surge protectors, as this will ensure that your equipment is safe.
-While a power surge is unlikely to occur, it is not worth the risk and surge protectors are incredibly inexpensive.
+While a power surge is unlikely to occur, it is not worth the risk, and surge protectors are incredibly inexpensive.
 You will also eliminate the chances of potentially costly damage, so do not take the risk.